2023 in Romanian kickboxing

-The 2023 season is the 21st season of competitive kickboxing in Romania.
+The 2023 season was the 21st season of competitive kickboxing in Romania.

 List of events

 Road to DFS 1

-Road to DFS 1: Lambagiu vs. Guiderdone was a kickboxing and Muay Thai event produced by the Dynamite Fighting Show in association with Thai Boxe Mania that took place on January 28, 2022 at the Palasport di Torino in Turin, Italy.
+Road to DFS 1: Lambagiu vs. Guiderdone was a kickboxing and Muay Thai event produced by the Dynamite Fighting Show in association with Thai Boxe Mania that took place on January 28, 2023 at the Palasport di Torino in Turin, Italy.

 Background

 A welterweight bout between current ISKA World Middleweight Oriental Rules Champion Christian Guiderdone and Florin Lambagiu headlined the event.

 Results

 Transilvania Mix Kombat

 Transilvania Mix Kombat: Lutaniuc vs. Conea was a kickboxing event produced by the Professional Fight Gym that took place on February 4, 2023 at the Bistrița Arena in Bistrița, Romania.

 Results

 Dynamite Fighting Show 18

 Dynamite Fighting Show 18: Stoica vs. Tok (also known as Final Fight) was a kickboxing event produced by the Dynamite Fighting Show that took place on March 12, 2023 at the Constantin Jude Arena in Timișoara, Romania.